kobenguyent/OrangeHRM-PlayTest/README.md

 This project uses GitHub Actions to run tests on every push to main and generate Allure reports.

 The CI workflow:

 	•	Installs dependencies
 	•	Runs all Playwright tests
 	•	Publishes Allure report to the gh-pages branch

 See the workflow file in .github/workflows/e2e.tests.yml.

 ⸻

 🧩 Technologies Used

-	•	🎭 Playwright
+	•	🎭 Playwrigh
 	•	🧪 Playwright Test Runner
 	•	🧱 Page Object Model
 	•	📊 Allure Reports